Laurel House, Inc. announces the opening of the 4th annual Social Work Racial Equity Scholarship Award.

 • Black or Latino

-• enrolled in Master’s of Social Work curriculum in CT or NY program (required letter of recommendation)
+• enrolled in Master’s of Social Work program in CT or NY (required Letter of Recommendation)

-• able to demonstrate need for financial assistance
+• able to demonstrate the need for financial assistance

-• dedicated to improving access to mental health care for underserved CT communities of people of color.
+• committed to improving access to mental health care for underserved communities in Connecticut

-• Scholarship winners are not eligible to receive a second award, although former runner-ups are welcome to apply again to receive the Scholarship.
+• Scholarship winners are not eligible to receive a second award

-*Employees of Laurel House, Inc. and members of their families are not eligible for this scholarship.
-Laurel House employees may apply for tuition assistance of up to $5,000 per year for relevant graduate studies.
+*Employees of Laurel House, Inc. and members of their families are not eligible for this Scholarship.
+Laurel House employees may apply for tuition assistance of up to $5,000 annually (to a maximum of $15,000) for relevant graduate studies.

 Jay Boll, LMSW, Vice President, Laurel House, Inc. and Editor in Chief, www.rtor.org